-We hold that:
+We hold that

-- Virtual exchange can meet the needs of higher education institutions in fostering the development of 21st century skills, foreign language competence as well as intercultural awareness and critical thinking. - Virtual exchange can offer greater equity in access to intercultural exchange than physical mobility, and reach a far greater number and diversity of the student population.
-The European Higher Education Area has the potential to contribute to a generation of young people who are not merely tolerant of diversity but who actively seek and embrace a diversity of views, languages, beliefs and practices. - Virtual exchange is not intended to replace physical exchange or mobility, but it can be a stimulus for students' intercultural curiosity and spark an interest in engaging in physical mobility; it can be an alternative or a combined and preparatory activity for Erasmus or other mobility programmes, hence a component of blended mobility approaches. - Virtual exchange offers opportunities for authentic communication, interaction and collaboration both between students and between lecturers and university staff.
-It can be introduced into any university course as a way of innovating teaching practice, internationalising the curriculum and developing competencies in a foreign language. - Virtual exchange can be implemented by individual teachers partnering with other teachers in designing their own projects according to their specific needs.
-However, sustainability can only be guaranteed with institutional support to integrate virtual exchange into the curriculum across disciplines.
-There needs to be a commitment to provide professional development to both educators and staff to successfully implement virtual exchange. - Virtual exchange can also be implemented with the support of 'virtual exchange providers' who have the capacity to offer large-scale virtual exchanges involving multiple partners, following an established curriculum.
-Virtual exchange programmes could also include other stakeholders, such as enterprises, NGOs, associations. - There is a need for more research, development and evaluation of new models of virtual exchange addressing current European and global issues.
+- OIE can meet the needs of higher education institutions in fostering the development of 21st century skills, foreign language competence as well as intercultural awareness and critical thinking. - OIE can offer greater equity in access to intercultural exchange than physical mobility, and reach a far greater number and diversity of the student population.
+The European Higher Education Area has the potential to contribute to a generation of young people who are not merely tolerant of diversity but who actively seek and embrace a diversity of views, languages, beliefs and practices. - OIE is not intended to replace physical exchange or mobility, but it can be a stimulus for students' intercultural curiosity and spark an interest in engaging in physical mobility; it can be a preparatory activity as exchanges are set up for students before they leave on Erasmus or other mobility programmes, hence it can be part of blended mobility approaches; - OIE offers opportunities for authentic communication and interaction as well as fostering intercultural communicative competence and digital literacies.
+It can be introduced into any university course as a way of innovating teaching practice, internationalising the curriculum and developing competencies in a foreign language. - OIE can be implemented by individual teachers partnering with other teachers in designing their own projects according to their specific needs.
+However, sustainability can only be guaranteed with institutional support to integrate OIE into the curriculum across disciplines.
+There needs to be a commitment to provide professional development to both educators and staff to successfully implement OIE. - OIE can also be implemented with the support of 'virtual exchange providers' who have the capacity to offer large-scale OIEs involving multiple partners, following an established curriculum. - There is a need for more research, development and evaluation of new models of online intercultural exchange addressing current European and global issues.